chapel-lang/chapel/doc/rst/technotes/initializers.rst

 - Improve some slightly cryptic error messages
 - Ensure we *always* error when a method is called in Phase 1 (we only sometimes do today)
+- Extend on statement support to allow field initialization within its bounds after getting larger team buy in.